-Building a custom 1911 with Caspian, Cammer and Brownells | Hawaii Reporter
+Building a custom 1911 with Caspian, KKM, Cammer, Wilson and Brownells | Hawaii Reporter

+Author’s Note: I originally published this story nearly two years ago.
+Covid has given me plenty of time to become acquainted with this pistol and on occasion, shoot it with great accuracy.
+During the last few years I learned a few things that I’d like to pass that onto my readers and consequently, have updated this article.

+For those interested in assembling their own build, Amy Foster Smith, a member of the family that owns Caspian Arms informed me that slides and receivers are still available at the time of publication.
+She said that the infamous “supply chain” is not so much of an issue because raw materials are sourced domestically and Caspian manufactures its own parts.
+There is, however, a 12 week delivery delay, mostly due to demand.

-This 1911 custom build began with the idea of tweaking a safe queen that I never quite warmed up to.
-Built from a Springfield GI model, it simply didn’t have long range accuracy that I believed it should have had.
-The consensus among my brain trust was that it would be better to do a custom build rather than trying to create a proverbial silk purse.
+The genesis for this Caspian build began with the idea of tweaking a safe queen that I never quite warmed up to.
+Built from a Springfield GI model, it simply didn’t have the accuracy that I believed it should have had.
+My first thought was to re-barrel it.
+However, the consensus among my brain trust was that it would be better to do a custom build rather than trying to create a proverbial silk purse.

-Before getting started common sense dictates that you should know exactly what you want.
+Before getting started on a project like this, common sense dictates that you should know exactly what you want.

-In my case, there was no doubt about what I wanted—a Bullseye style, Government 45, accurate to 50 yards.
+In my case, that was easy.
+I wanted a Bullseye style, Government 45, accurate to 50 yards.
 Of course, it would have been easy to buy something off the shelf.
 Nothing wrong with that.
 Companies such as Wilson Combat, Les Baer, Ed Brown, etc make excellent guns.

 For most people, a stock, semi-custom gun is more than accurate enough.
-Most range goers will drag out their Les Baer a few times a year, show it off to friends, punch a few holes in paper and lock it away.
+Most range goers will drag out their Les Baer a few times a year, show it off to friends, punch a few holes in paper and lock it up.

 I wanted more.
 It was time to build my own gun, to my own specs.